Semi-blind Source Separation via Sparse Representations and Online Dictionary Learning: Semi-blind MCA

 As described above, our model assumes that the data matrix $X$ can be expressed as the superposition of two component matrices, $X_p$ and $X_u$.
 Further, we assume that each of the component matrices possesses a sparse representation in some dictionary, such that $X_p \approx D_1 A_1$ and $X_u \approx D_2 A_2$, where $D_1$ is known a priori.
 Our essential aim, then, is to identify an estimate $\widehat{A}_1$ of the coefficient matrix $A_1$ and estimates $\widehat{D}_2$ and $\widehat{A}_2$ of the matrices $D_2$ and $A_2$.
 Our estimates of the separated components are then given by $\widehat{X}_p = D_1 \widehat{A}_1$, and $\widehat{X}_u = \widehat{D}_2 \widehat{A}_2$.

-We propose an approach to solve \eqref{SBMCAeq} that is based on alternating minimization, and is summarized here as Algorithm \ref{SBMCA}.
+We propose an approach to solve \eqref{SBMCAeq} that is based on alternating minimization, summarized here as Algorithm \ref{SBMCA}.
 Let $\lambda_1, \lambda_2, \lambda_3 > 0$ be user specified regularization parameters.
-Our initial estimate of coefficients $A_1$, corresponding to the coefficients of $X_p$ in the known dictionary $D_1$, is obtained via
+Our initial estimate of coefficients $A_1$, corresponding to the coefficients of $X_p$ in the known dictionary $D_1$, is obtained via a LASSO-type approach

-which is a simple LASSO-type problem.
+or other comparable sparse modeling approach, such as orthogonal matching pursuit (OMP) \cite{OMP}.
 We then proceed in an iterative fashion, as outlined in the following subsections, for a few iterations or until some appropriate convergence criteria is satisfied.
-It should be noted that the lack of joint convexity makes the SBMCA algorithm sensitive to initialization.
-Therefore, any suitable initialization using sparse approximation techniques, depending upon the problem setting, can be employed.
-This is well illustrated in Section~\ref{AFapp}, where we consider an audio forensics application.
+It should be noted that the lack of joint convexity makes it difficult to make global optimality claims for our proposed approach.
+In this sense, the overall performance may vary depending on the particular initialization strategy used.